ga-wdi-boston/wdi_3_rack_rails_lite/instructor_notes1.md

 Create a config/application.rb

-This will look at the HTTP Method and path to determine what to do.
+This will look at the HTTP Request method and path to determine what to do.

 It's a very simple router.